 Bring along your toddlers and children for a fun and interactive storytelling experience.

 Children and families have a fun time creating crafts inspired by the Weird and Wonderful Gallery artefacts.

-Opening 25 April, the world-renowned exhibition, on loan from the Natural History Museum in London, features 100 awe-inspiring back-lit images, from fascinating animal behaviour to breathtaking wild landscapes.
+The world-renowned exhibition, on loan from the Natural History Museum in London, features 100 awe-inspiring back-lit images, from fascinating animal behaviour to breathtaking wild landscapes.

 Our Māori cultural performance is recognised as being one of the leading Māori cultural experiences in New Zealand, culminating in the world famous haka.

 Alongside the offering at the Museum, a six-week exhibition is being held at Māngere Arts Centre – Ngā Tohu o Uenuku, which includes items from the Museum’s collections as well as a selection of works by Chris Charteris and Jeff Smith.

 Our Guides will describe the significance of some of our most treasured objects, artefacts and specimens; including an exploration of the architecture of the historic Museum building itself.